GuideDesigner/DGD-Cas9/Base-Editors (BE)/Readme.md

 # DGD
 =======
-# DGD-VAR (Deep Guide Designer for SpCas9 Variants)
+# DGD-BE (Deep Guide Designer for Adenosine and Cytosine base-editor; ABE and CBE)
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 DGD-VAR similar to DGD  is python based on-target scoring method for SpCas9 and variants employing optimal scaffold, which is developed by integrating information from target sequence, biofeatures and spacer-scaffold base-pairing of sgRNA into CNN based deep learning model.